CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 }
 ```

+In the example above, every tile in the subtree exists, but not every tile has content.

+When all tiles exist, then their availability can be encoded by setting `tileAvailability.constant` to `1`, without needing an explicit bitstream.

+Only some tiles have content, and `contentAvailability.bufferView` indicates where the bitstream for the content availability is stored: The `bufferView` with index 0 refers to the `buffer` with index 0.
+This buffer does not have a `uri` property, and therefore refers to the _internal_ buffer.
+The `byteOffset` and `byteLength` indicate that the content availability bitstream is stored in the bytes `[0...11)` of the internal buffer.

-In the example above, every tile in the subtree exists, but not every tile has content. `tileAvailability.constant` is set to `1` to indicate that all tiles exist without needing an explicit bitstream.
-Since only some tiles have content, `contentAvailability.bufferView` indicates where the bitstream is stored.
-Some child subtrees exist so `childSubtreeAvailability.bufferView` refers to another bitstream.
-This second bitstream is stored in an external binary file.
+Some child subtrees exist, so `childSubtreeAvailability.bufferView` refers to another bitstream.
+The `bufferView` with index 1 refers to the buffer with index `1`.
+This buffer has a `uri` property, indicating that this second bitstream is stored in an external binary file.

 ### Availability Packing